top of page

 ✓ Individualized recommendations for lab work

-✓ For many conditions, we can continue care with management and continued monitoring
+✓ For many conditions, I can to support you with continue management and lab monitoring

 Additional Resources: